xaraya-modules/cachemanager/README.md

 ### How to use it?

-The xarCacheManager module has several tools for managing the xarCache system and your cached output files.
+The CacheManager module has several tools for managing the xarCache system and your cached output files.
 The tools are organized under the following menu links: